lucasjoliveau/doc/en/applications/finance/fiscal_localizations/france.md

 ### FEC Import

-To make the onboarding of new users easier, Odoo Enterprise’s French [fiscal localization package](../fiscal_localizations.html#fiscal-localizations- packages) includes the **FEC Import** feature (module name:
+To make the onboarding of new users easier, Konvergo ERP Enterprise’s French [fiscal localization package](../fiscal_localizations#fiscal-localizations- packages) includes the **FEC Import** feature (module name:
 `l10n_fr_fec_import`), which enables the import of existing FEC files from older software.